GluuFederation/docs-gluu-server-prod/docs/source/operation/backup.md

         === "Helm"

+            1. Save a copy of the ldif backups.
+The backups should already be on persistence disks but for ease of access please copy these ldifs to a secure location to be used in further steps.

             1. Save any custom files injected and used across `Gluu` services.
 These files might likely be save in [Jackrabbit](https://gluu.org/docs/gluu-server/latest/installation-guide/install-kubernetes/#working-with-jackrabbit).

             1. Save important gluu `ConfigMap`s: